 Axe throwing is all the rage right now.
 It has come a long way since its days as an exclusive sport for lumberjacks.
-With the increase in the number of facilities, you can now see men and women throwing axes.
+With the increased number of facilities, you can now see men and women throwing axes.
 It has grown into a sporting phenomenon.
-Now there are 2 leagues that organise events namely the International Axe Throwing Federation (IATF) and the World Axe Throwing League (WATL).
+Currently, 2 leagues organize events, namely the International Axe Throwing Federation (IATF) and the World Axe Throwing League (WATL).

 Are you planning to join the axe throwing bandwagon yourself?
-If so, you need to be aware of the Axe Throwing Rules and Regulations.
-The IATF and WATL each has their own set of rules and regulations so you need to understand which rules the facility you are competing in follows.
+If so, you must be aware of the Axe Throwing Rules and Regulations.
+The IATF and WATL each have their own rules and regulations, so you need to understand which rules the facility you are competing in follows.

-Targets play an important role in fair competition and try to achieve it in most aspects of the game.
-Target quality is an example.
+Targets play an essential role in fair competition and try to achieve it in most aspects of the game.
+The target quality is an example.